kadalcj/Tripadvisor_Hotel_Review_Web_Scraping/README.md

 - Yeah that's all.

-I dont think my code was eficient or somehitng.
+I dont think my code was efficient or somehitng.